 We begin with a short leg warming climb out of Valloire up to the top of Col du Telegraphe before descending into the jaw dropping scenery of the Maurienne valley.

 After some valley riding we then move onto the Col du Glandon, a remote climb with ever changing scenery of pine forest, meadows and rugged peaks.
-From the top of Glandon an extra 3km leads us to the summit of its sister climb, the Croix de Fer, where we can enjoy a quick coffee before heading down to the lower part of Vaujany and the shores of the Verney lake where we usually have our picnic lunch.
-Here we can replenish our energy reserves in preparation for the challenges that lie ahead tomorrow.
+From the top of Glandon an extra 3km leads us to the summit of its sister climb, the Croix de Fer, where we can enjoy a quick coffee before heading down to the shores of the Verney lake where we usually have our picnic lunch.
+From here we finally cycle into Le Bourg d‘Oisans, gateway to l‘Alpe d‘Hue, where we can replenish our energy reserves in preparation for the challenges that lie ahead tomorrow.

 This is the day every cycling fan dreams of, the day we ride the most famous of all alpine climbs – the legendary Alpe d’Huez – 14km of sheer hairpinned bliss.
 As we climb in the tyre marks of the greats of the Tour de France, we count down each and every one of the 21 famed hairpin bends before finally reaching this high ski station.

-After lunch, we descend back to Vaujany by a lesser known back road, with fantastic views over the valley below to Bourg d’Oisans.
+After lunch, we descend back to Le Bourg d‘Oisans by a lesser known back road, with fantastic views over the valley below.

 Following our final continental breakfast and with a whole heap of legendary climbs bagged, we leave the Alps behind and head to Geneva for our return journeys back home.